Lsfr271/dxlib/updates/UPDATELOG.md

 - Originally, main dxlib .h file was named `dx.h`, now its named `dxlib.h` for clarity

-- Printing Lines would usually need you to call `dxp` or `varp`, but now it has been changed dxp is now `printlnie` and varp is now `varPrint`, this change has been done to make it easier for beginners to understand
+- Printing Lines would usually need you to call `dxp` or `varp`, but now it has been changed dxp is now `printline` and varp is now `varPrint`, this change has been done to make it easier for beginners to understand

 - Asking for input was usually needed for you to call `dxi` function.
 It has been renamed to